How To Install and Troubleshoot Serial ATA (SATA) Hard Drives

 Configuring the BIOS

-Close your computer case and restart your computer.
+Close your computer case and start your computer.
 Your computer may automatically detect your new drive.
 If your computer does not automatically detect your new drive, follow the steps below.

 - Restart your computer.
 While the computer restarts, run the system setup program (sometimes called BIOS or CMOS setup).
 This is usually done by pressing a special key, such as DELETE, ESC, or F1 during the startup process.